Elderly Horse Care

 “We want to openly challenge the old adage that old horse equals skinny horse.
 With the correct understanding and effort there is often no reason for an old horse to be thin based on age alone,” says Sue Burton, Sanctuary Founder.

 The Sanctuary launched its Elderly Horse Awareness Campaign on March 31st 2007 at Ingatestone Hall, with the kind support of Lord Petre, with a well attended seminar aimed to give advice and help on the many different aspects of caring for an elderly horse.

 The Seminar received support from Jenny Pitman OBE who stated:

 “As horses and ponies get older it is exceedingly important to be aware of their changing needs in particular their teeth, diet, stabling and general health care.
 It is essential to raise awareness regarding the care of elderly horses and ponies to ensure that these faithful servants get the very best of care and attention in their old age.”

 The Elderly Horse Awareness Campaign has received backing from Vets, nutritionists, actors and actresses, the Laminitis Trust and feed companies.

-We also run Elderly Horse Workshops during the year – contact the Sanctuary for more information visit the Events page to find out more.
+We run Elderly Horse Workshops during the year – contact the Sanctuary for more information or visit the Events page to find out more.